 Students must conduct themselves in a professional and ethical manner toward clients, fellow students, agency staff and the faculty.
-As membership in a profession implies an encompassing set of values, professional conduct is expected at all times on-campus and off-campus.
+As membership in a profession implies an encompassing set of values, professional conduct is expected at all times.
 The program subscribes to the NASW Code of Ethics which is discussed throughout the curriculum.
 Any act which would constitute unethical practice, violation of the law, whether on-campus or off-campus, is grounds for disciplinary action and may include dismissal from the field.